Support for Students in Hardship

 For International students, your Student Visa depends on your Sponsor’s ability to meet your needs.
 Remember that the Students’ Union Advice Service is confidential: we don’t share information with the University or others unless you want us to.
 If you’re not sure whether you can apply, or if you need help to negotiate affordable payments, please speak to us.

-To apply to the International Student Hardship Fund, you will need to speak to the University Student Finance staff or the University’s International Student Advisers.
+To apply to the International Student Hardship Fund, you will need to submit an application via the Digital Student Centre.
+To discuss your situation in more details, you can speak to the University Student Finance staff or the University’s International Student Advisers for further signposting.

 And if you’ve applied, but haven’t got funding, please speak to us again.
 It may be that the University doesn’t know the full story about why you need hardship payments: we can help you explain your needs (and help you take action to help you manage your situation)